symfony/symfony-docs/book/forms.rst

         // ...
     }

-Placing the form logic into its own class, properly isolated out of the controller, allows to easily reuse the code and is the best way to create forms.
-But the choice is ultimately up to you.
+Placing the form logic into its own class means that the form can be easily reused elsewhere in your project.
+This is the best way to create forms, but the choice is ultimately up to you.

 .. index::
    single: Forms; Doctrine